IBC - Master of Arts (MA) in International Business Communication

 (5) The programme focus on intercultural challenges builds strong competences in communication across cultural and professional barriers and provides graduates with excellent cross-disciplinary skills and mindsets.

-3. The Study Board has developed a competency profile, which describes the expected learning outcomes of this degree programme.
-It is available on the programme pages on CBS’ website: MA IBC
+3. The Study Board has developed a competency profile, which describes the expected learning outcomes of this degree programme, see appendix.

 Content and structure

 4. The MA Programme in International Business Communication (MA IBC) provides students the opportunity to acquire specific competencies such that a successful graduate: